WebAssembly/design/BinaryEncoding.md

 ### Data section

-The data section declares the initialized data that is loaded into the linear memory.
+The data section declares the initialized data that is loaded into the linear memory when a module is instantiated.

 | Field | Type | Description |
 | ----- | ---- | ----------- |